2140data/react-btcpay-paybutton/README.md

 ### Manual Installation

-1. Run `npm install react-btcpayserver-paybutton` to install the package into your React project.
+1. Run `npm install react-btcpay-paybutton` to install the package into your React project.
 2. Follow the steps below to add the `ReactBtcPayButton` component to your app.

 ## Quick Start